kenspirit/secret-note/README.md

 Really learning the blockchain and make something genuinely useful in decentralized scenario is quite difficult.
 This idea comes to me because many so-promised life-long storage service can suddenly terminated.
 Hence, a publicly accepted blockchain seems a perfect place to put something that you never want to lose.
 Your information is never in control of some particular companies.

-However, saving data in public blockchain means everyone can see this information.

 ## Is it really decentralized and how safe is my secret?